magnesiumlinux/spor/README.md

  * the private key is never explicitly zeroed in memory?

  * implement hashing!

+ * are the on-disk formats actually compatible across multiple architectures and operating systems?

  * multiple-digit file descriptors should be straightforward to implement, but the use cases aren't compelling for the added complexity?